Rachelfrenkel/goes-notify__mult-locations/README.md

 To use multiple locations, add an array of enrollment location ID numbers to the "location" key in the config file.
 For example:
 `"locations": ["5446","5142", "5140"]`,

+In `goes-notify.py`, add the locations you are interested in into the locations_dict dictionary (line 33).
+This will add the location-specific information into the email so that you know which location has the availability.

 # Debugging

 import error? `pip install requests`